 Use this time as an opportunity to learn about the disorder and find support.
-We recommend choosing a good book (see the Autism Resource Guide for recommendations) and finding a support group.
+We recommend choosing a good book and finding a support group.
 Experienced parents can provide resources, guidance and perspective.
 The San Diego Chapter of the Autism Society of America is also an excellent place to start.

 Specialized support and resources are available for military families on the Autism Speaks military web page.
 In addition, military families can access the Military Family Autism Journey Guide which provides a comprehensive explanation of resources.